LIU Global FAQs

 3. Do you accept transfer credits?
 Do I have to start in the first-year program if I transfer?

 It is possible to transfer into LIU Global as a freshman, sophomore or junior.
-LIU Global accepts transfer credits with a grade of "C" or better.
-If you have more than 24 transferable college credits, it is possible to begin your study at other LIU Global centers and programs in addition to the Costa Rica program.
-Prospective students are encouraged to speak with a counselor for specific information.
-Transfer students must complete a transfer application and submit official transcripts as well as two letters of recommendation.
+LIU Global may accept transfer credits with a grade of "C" or better.
+If you have more than 24 transferable college credits, it is possible to begin your study at other LIU Global centers.
+Prospective students are encouraged to speak with an admissions counselor and LIU Global staff person for specific information.

 [Return to Top]